Caled0/DnsLOL/README.md

 A dns-exfil method for use in networks that do not strictly enforce DNS server assignment policy.

-The idea being, the traffic will look vaguely normal on the wire, out-wit the alternative destination.
+The idea being, traffic will look vaguely normal on the wire, out-wit the alternative destination.

 Uses base64 encoding wrapped around normal dns queries.